STMcNamara/dewaffle/dewaffle-api/README.md

 # Run
 ## Local
-To start the API, set the working directory to:
+To **manually** start the API, set the working directory to:
 > "/dewaffle-api/dewaffle-api"

 Activate the environment:
 > "poetry shell"

 Launch  web server with default local host settings
 > "uvicorn main:app --reload"

+Alternatively, use the **poetry script**:

+Set the working directory to:
+> "/dewaffle-api/"

+Run the script:
+> "poetry run start"

+# Test
+Testing is implements using Pytest.
+## Local
+To **manually** run all tests, set the working directory to:
+> "/dewaffle-api"

+Activate the environment:
+> "poetry shell"

+Run all tests with the command:
+> "pytest"

+Alternatively use the **poetry script**:
+> "poetry run pytest"